leungsekyu/Coursera-Single-Page-Web-Applications-with-AngularJS-Lecture-46/README.md

 # Description
-A minimum implementation of Lecture46 in Karma.
+A minimum implementation of Lecture46 with Karma.

 # Source
 ## Lecture